 This book is fantastic and probably my all-round favorite book so far for advanced learners of German.
 I recommend working through all of the exercises (I’m still working my way through), since it teaches nuances and high-level vocabulary through reproduction of interesting excerpts of German texts and news articles.
 The explanations are clear and the answer key is useful.

 Newspaper | C2 | 5 out of 5 stars.

 Die Zeit is my go-to daily online reading for German language.
 The writing is ever-so-slightly more refined in the news section than other magazines such as Der Spiegel or Die Berliner Morgenpost; it outstanding in a literary sense.
 For American readers, an analogy would be that Die Zeit is to the New Yorker as Der Spiegel is to the New York Times.
-Overall, you can’t go wrong with either one, but Die Zeit is in my opinion better writing.
+Die Zeit is in my opinion more literary.
 I recommend the society (Gesellschaft) section to get a good mix of vocabulary instead of the homepage which is always breaking world news.